 Valid passport.
 Your passport must be valid for at least six months when seeking admission or readmission to the United States, unless your country has an agreement with the United States.
 For a list of countries under this agreement, see the list on the Immigration Customs Enforcement website.
 Your passport should remain valid throughout your stay in the U.S.

-I-20 or DS-2019 form.
+I-20 (new version) or DS-2019 form.
 If you are applying for a visa to continue studies at the University of Washington, be sure that your ISS adviser has signed the travel validation section of the form within the past year.
 (Newly admitted students do not need a travel signature for the intial visa interview.)